tonyamende/Material-Informatics/README.md

 [LinkML](https://linkml.io/) - General purpose modeling language that can be used with linked data, JSON and other formalisms.
 [Protege](https://protege.stanford.edu/) - A free, open-source ontology editor and framework for building intelligent systems.

-## Laboratory Data Management
+## Research

 [OpenBIS](https://openbis.ch/) - Solution to manage research data based on FAIR data principles.
+[OSF](https://osf.io/) - OSF is a free, open platform to support your research and enable collaboration.

 ## Unit Management